mpks/autoed/docs/pages/configuring_autoed.rst

      To process each dataset, AutoED creates a processing script (with DIALS or xia2 commands) and executes them.
 If this parameter is set to ``true``, AutoED will create the processing scripts, but it will not execute them.
      This parameter is used mainly for testing.
+Note that if you set it to ``true`` AutoED will assume you are running tests, and will reset all the other parameters to their default values.

    - ``local: false``